2008 New Mexico Quarter (BUY)

 The Zia Sun Symbol represents the giver of all good, who provided gifts in groups of four.
-The circle at the center represent life and love without beginning or end.
+The circle at the center represents life and love without beginning or end.
 The four rays represent the four directions, four seasons, four phases of the day, and four divisions of life.
 The reverse design also features a topographical map of the state.

 The Philadelphia mint produced 244,200,000 coins.
 The Denver mint produced 244,400,000 coins.
+Proof and 90% silver proof coins were also produced at the San Francisco Mint.

 - Designers: William Cousins after John Flanagan (obverse), Don Everhart (reverse)